josdem/hugo/content/techtalk/spring/spring_swagger_boot_configuration.md

 }
 ```

 Swagger 2 is enabled through the `@EnableSwagger2` annotation.
-After the [Docket](http://springfox.github.io/springfox/javadoc/2.7.0/index.html?springfox/documentation/spring/web/plugins/Docket.html) bean is defined, its `select()` method returns an instance of `ApiSelectorBuilder`, which provides a way to control the endpoints exposed by Swagger.

-Predicates for selection of `RequestHandlers` can be configured with the help of `RequestHandlerSelectors` and `PathSelectors`.
+With [Docket](http://springfox.github.io/springfox/javadoc/2.7.0/index.html?springfox/documentation/spring/web/plugins/Docket.html) bean definition we are able to provide methods for configuration, it has a `select()` method and returns an instance of `ApiSelectorBuilder`, which provides a way to control the endpoints exposed by Swagger.
+Predicates in `RequestHandlers` can be configured with the help of `RequestHandlerSelectors` and `PathSelectors`.
 Using `any()` for both will make documentation for your entire API available through Swagger.

-## Controller Documentation
+**Controller Documentation**

 Now it is time to see the most common annotations in a `RestController` in order to create our API documentation.